-The parameters of a quasi-linear contact model wheelset/track are calculated by harmonic linearization [11], whereby this linearization considers not only a very small wheelset displacement around the nominal position, but the specified wheelset displacement inside of the clearance between the wheelset and track.
+The parameters of the quasi-linear wheelset/track contact model are calculated by harmonic linearisation [11], whereby this linearisation considers not only a very small wheelset displacement around the nominal position, but the specified wheelset displacement inside the clearance between wheelset and track.
 A sensitivity of the critical speed calculated using quasi-linear wheel/rail contact to the variation of contact angle parameter and roll parameter was presented by the author in [12].
 All in all, the sensitivity of the running stability to the contact angle parameter and roll parameter is low compared with the sensitivity to the equivalent conicity.
 The equivalent conicity influences the other parameters, so that the conicity is the only parameter usually mentioned in frame of the wheel/rail contact geometry assessment.

-The value of equivalent conicity for a wheelset's amplitude of 3 mm is typically used to describe characteristic properties of wheel/rail contact geometry in railway applications [1, 2].
-Therefore, if there is no other reference, the equivalent conicity is understood as the conicity for the amplitude of 3 mm.
+The value of equivalent conicity for a wheelset amplitude of 3 mm is typically used to describe characteristic properties of wheel/rail contact geometry in railway applications [1,2].
+Therefore, if there is no other reference, the equivalent conicity is understood as the conicity for 3 mm amplitude.

 There are several definitions and methods for conicity calculation.
-The wheelset movement considered in the calculation of the equivalent conicity is ether periodic or stochastic [13].
-While a stochastic movement with the specified standard deviation is used to calculate equivalent conicity in UK, a periodic sinusoidal wheelset movement is traditionally used in the countries of continental Europe and has been introduced in the standards dealing with the determination of equivalent conicity [14, 15].
+The wheelset movement considered in the calculation of the equivalent conicity is either periodic or stochastic [13].
+While a stochastic movement with the specified standard deviation is used to calculate equivalent conicity in UK, a periodic wheelset movement is traditionally used in continental Europe, and has been introduced in the standards dealing with the determination of equivalent conicity [14,15].